vidaud/seta/seta-doc/docs/faqs/faqs.md

     3. Select Invite with link.
     4. Click the link to copy it then share it.

     Once someone is invited to join a community they'll be able to preview the community before deciding if theyd like to join the community unless they were invited to the community by email.
-If someone is previewing the community they wont be included in the total member count.
+If someone is previewing the community they won't be included in the total member count.
 If you invite people to a community an admin may need to approve the request before they can join.
 Admins and members can only invite a limited number of people to join each day.

 ??? abstract " How do I remove or ban someone from a community?"